triadphp/examples/README.md

 contains sample of JSON REST API server that handles simple user creation and editing.
 - Smarty Webpage
 contains sample of custom template engine implementation
+- Minimal
+very basic and simple html handler without using MVP and namespaces

 In order to make them working you have to download and copy latest [Triad PHP Framework](https://github.com/triadphp/triad) into `/libs/` directory.